One of the most beautiful cities in Portugal, with a staggering number of unique attractions, there is so much to do and see in Lisbon Portugal.

 Explore Historic Alfama

-Historic Alfama is the oldest and most famous neighbourhood in Lisbon.
-Mazes of narrow cobblestone streets, flowered balconies, traditionally tiled facades and a hidden cafe culture.
+The Alfama district is the oldest neighbourhood in the city and the only neighbourhood to survive the Lisbon Earthquake of 1755.
+Wandering around Alfama, you get a real feel of what the ‘old’ Lisbon must have been like.
+Mazes of narrow cobblestone streets, flowered balconies, traditionally tiled facades and hidden cafe culture.

-Alfama has given inspiration to novelists and poets throughout history so has a reputation for being historic but also slightly bohemian.
+Alfama has given inspiration to novelists and poets throughout history, so it has a reputation for being historical but also slightly bohemian.
 It is also home to a thriving Fado restaurant and music scene.
-The 28 tram goes right through Alfama, make sure you hop off.

 Before You Go – Lisbon Travel Essentials